Encouraging a diverse profession – building a clearer profile

 Accountable - the regulator accounts to its stakeholders for its understanding, its achievements and plans to encourage a diverse workforce.

 IPReg is committed to improving the breadth and quality of reporting of the diversity profile of attorneys on the IPReg register.
 The main 2019 business priority for IPReg was development, testing and implementation of a new Customer Relationship Management (CRM) system.
-The new CRM has a significantly improved functionality which should help us gather much more reliable and comprehensive diversity information than we have been able to previously (the Diversity Statistics Summary 2017 illustrates the limits of the earlier profiling exercises).
-Ideally we would start this as a standalone exercise during 2020 but this may not be practical in the current circumstances of the Covid-19 crisis.
-However, in future annual return rounds we will be asking attorneys to complete the diversity information on their accounts.
+The new CRM has a significantly improved functionality which should help us gather much more reliable and comprehensive diversity information.
+We have published the results of two diversity surveys: the Diversity Statistics Summary 2017 illustrates the limits of the earlier profiling exercises; the 2021 survey provides more detailed information.
+We will be conducting a further survey in 2024 and the results will be published on our website.

 Once we have built up a clearer picture of the diversity profile of registered attorneys this will help inform IPReg policy and decision-making.
 We hope to be able to identify additional funding priorities targeted at areas of under-representation and anticipate working closely with groups such as IP Inclusive to do this.